 First, let’s talk about what you should be eating.
-Regardless of your height, weight, or age, there are some universal rules to a good diet.
+Regardless of height, weight, or age, there are some universal rules to a good diet.

 If you can, avoid the aisles of the grocery store entirely.
-The foods found in boxes, cans, and other containers are usually packed with additives, sugars, and salts.
+The foods in boxes, cans, and other containers are usually packed with additives, sugars, and salts.
 High amounts of salt and sugar are particularly harmful to your heart and your overall health.

 The majority of your diet should consist of whole, nutrient-dense foods.
 This means plenty of fruits, vegetables, and lean meats.

-You should also pack your diet with as much fiber as possible.
+It would help if you also pack your diet with as much fiber as possible.
 High-fiber foods include oats, apples, black beans, and avocados.

-Aside from fiber, your diet should also contain foods that are rich in omega-3 fatty acids, vitamin D, magnesium, and folic acid.
+Aside from fiber, your diet should also contain foods rich in omega-3 fatty acids, vitamin D, magnesium, and folic acid.
 All of these vitamins and minerals support the functions of your heart, safeguarding it from developing illnesses and diseases.

 Get More Physical Activity

 That said, don’t feel pressured to go to the gym if that isn’t something you enjoy.
-The more you look forward to your exercise for heart health, the more likely you are to stick to it.
+The more you look forward to your exercise for heart health, the more likely you will stick to it.
 So take a walk with a friend or your dog, go for a swim, or play a game with your children.